shawnmckinney/apache-fortress-quickstart/README.md

 #### 2. Restart tomcat so it can pick up the new jar file on its system classpath.

 -------------------------------------------------------------------------------
-## SECTION III.
+## SECTION 3.
 Prepare apache-fortress-quickstart package

 #### 1. Stage the project.